Notebook Driven Development- 1 min

 - The notebook contains light-weight functional tests.
-These tests compliment unit tests.
+These tests complement unit tests.

-My plan is to use this methodology for projects that are exploratory by nature and at the end of the next year write a new blog post evaluating the experience.
+I plan to use this methodology for projects that are exploratory by nature and at the end of the next year write a new blog post evaluating the experience.